notconfusing/notconfusing.github.io/content/blog/hiring-humaniki.md

   [![Alt text]({static}/images/jd-fse.png){style="width:145px !important;  float: right; margin:0px;"}](/images/Frontend_Software_Engineer.pdf)

-The role of the software engineer is to build the humaniki web-app in collaboration with the lead engineer.
-After familiarizing yourself with the technical history of the project, and receiving the design specification from our community UX researcher you will give input into the stack and architecture.
-You develop web and data-visualization features and make them ready for user testing, as part of an iterative development cycle.
-Supporting a launch of the tool, you monitor and fix bugs to make the application is robust for users.
+The role of the software engineer is to build the humaniki web-app in collaboration with the backend engineer and UX researcher.
+After receiving the design specification from our community UX researcher, you will give input into the stack and architecture.
+You develop web and data-visualization features to make them ready for user testing, as part of an iterative development cycle.
+Supporting a launch of the tool, you monitor and fix bugs to make sure the application is robust for users.

 **[Job Description PDF](/images/Frontend_Software_Engineer.pdf)**